hhu-swarm/essentials/posix/README.md

 ls --all --human-readable
 ```

-base commaned with a subcommand with a `full-text option argument`
+base commaned with a subcommand and a `full-text option argument`
 ```
 git commit --reuse-message=<commit>
 ```